-The Day of the Dead party gets even more spooky with this shadowy cocktail.
-We’ve created a dark mix with a unique, antique rum and marry it with tropical flavors.
+The Day of the Dead party gets even more spooky with this shadowy concoction.
+In this chocoholic cocktail, I created a deep, dark mix with a unique, antique rum and married it with tropical flavors.
 Chocolate and cherries also make an appearance.

 Signature Cocktail: The Chocoholic Dark and stormy hues, and strong waves of fruit and chocolate make this the perfect autumn sipper.
 Brew the tea ahead of time and store in the fridge before your gathering.
 See the recipe with this post.

 Plantation “Stiggin’s Fancy” Pineapple Dark Rum Do not think of this as a flavored rum, a la Captain Morgan.
 Cocktail historian David Wondrich worked with the owner of Maison Ferrand to create this Caribbean wonder.
 In fact, recipes from the 1700s were referred to, and this experiment wowed bartenders from around the world at the 2014 Tales of the Cocktail event in New Orleans.
 To create this exquisite mix, pineapples are first soaked in the dark rum for 3 months, then the rind of the pineapple is macerated into the blend, thus extracting all its essential oils.
 It’s a truly sophisticated taste that can be sipped on its own, or mixed as it is here. $30.